 While on your San Antonio, TX road trip, you might as well stop and see the Texas State Capitol Building in Austin.

-A visit to the Texas State Capitol Building in Austin allows you to truly see that we stand behind the motto of “Everything is bigger in Texas.”
-The Texas Capitol Building is bigger than the U.S. Capitol Building in Washington D.C.
+A visit to the Texas State Capitol Building in Austin will show you that we support the motto “Everything is bigger in Texas.”

 Read Next: 14 Great Dallas Beaches